 Conversation mentions

-The mentions endpoint allows you to retrieve conversation messages grouped into "mention groups" (containing assistant replies and context) and "placeholder groups" (representing collapsed user-only messages).
+The mentions endpoint allows you to retrieve conversation messages grouped into "mention groups" (containing replica replies and context) and "placeholder groups" (representing collapsed user-only messages).

 Conversation messages